Glossary

 dS/m

-DeciSiemen per meter, a unit of electrical conductivity.
+DeciSiemen per meter, a unit used for measuring soil salinity.

 FOOTCANDLE (FC)